monofuel/distributedSystems/README.md

   - or you can change your open computers config to default to 5.3

 - open computers defaults to `filesystem.bufferChanges=true` which means data commited to disk in Minecraft may not be commited on the real physical drive.
+  - there's a max size for network packets, should handle that

 # Naming